Minsk in 2 Days

 Belarusian State Museum of the History of the Great Patriotic War

 The succinctly named Belarusian State Museum of the History of the Great Patriotic War documents World War II from a Belarusian perspective.
-It’s a fascinating place with plenty of original artefacts.
+It’s a fascinating place with plenty of original artifacts.
 It tells the story not only of the war in general, but with more personal stories – like a tank crewed by 3 Belarusian brothers who were all killed together.

 Museum of the Great Patriotic War